The Stories You Read on Grantourismo in 2012

 9. More Food Stories, from Market Guides to Cooking Schools

 Food, we just can’t get enough of it, can we?
-There were more food-related stories on our top 25 list.
+There were more food-related stories at the top of the list.
 Everybody loves exploring markets when they travel, and a market tour with a local chef or foodie is high on our list of priorities when we arrive in a new place.
 It’s as much about getting insights into the local food culture, cuisine and everyday life, as it is about finding out from the experts where we should buy the best produce when we do our own shopping.
 It looks like it’s a high priority for you too, as our guides to markets in cities were popular, like these on the Best of Buenos Aires Markets and this one on Mexico City’s Markets.
 You also liked our Price Check round up on What Things Cost Around The World based on our own shopping dockets, while Terence’s Paris Cooking Class: Mastering the Macaron post and other cooking school reviews are all popular.

 10. Living Like Locals and our Home Away from Home Reviews